eliranwong/OpenGNT/README.md

 <br><br>
 As <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_BASE_TEXT.zip'>the base text of OGNT</a> is akin to the text of NA28 / NA27, it is a very good candidate for bridging a free Greek New Testament text with resources, which were originally keyed to the text of NA28 / NA27.
 This is indeeed the purposes of Open Greek New Testament Project to both provide a free NA-equivalent text of Greek New Testament and bring many valuable New Testament resources into public access.
 <br><br>
 Currently, <a href='https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_BASE_TEXT.zip'>the base text of OGNT</a> had been settled.
-Extensive mapping had been done to scholarly resources, e.g. TANTT, OpenText Linguisitic Annotations, Levinsohn Greek New Testament Features, Berean interlinear translations, etc.
+The text had been used for extensive mapping to various scholarly resources, e.g. TANTT, OpenText Linguisitic Annotations, Levinsohn Greek New Testament Features, Berean interlinear translations, etc.

 # Screenshot: